learn-co-curriculum/react-ts-lists-and-keys-lab/README.md

 ### ProjectList

 In the `ProjectList` component, a prop of `projects` is being passed down from the `App` component with an array of objects.

+Investigate what the props look like by looking at the `console.log()` in the browser console.
+Use that shape to create a `Props` interface to type the `props` with.

 For each object in the array, render one `ProjectItem` component with the correct props.
 Use the `id` of the project for the `key` prop.

 ### ProjectItem

 The `ProjectItem` component should get a prop of `technologies` passed down from `ProjectList`.

+Create a `Props` interface to type the `technologies` prop appropriately.

 For each element in this array of technologies, create a `<span>` tag that displays the name of the technology.

 ## Resources